 The College is accredited by the Middle States Association of Secondary Schools and Colleges.
-Other accreditations or certifications include those from the American Chemical Society, the American Speech, Language and Hearing Association, the Association to Advance Collegiate Schools of Business, and the National Council for Accreditation of Teacher Education.
+Other accreditations or certifications include those from the American Chemical Society, the Association to Advance Collegiate Schools of Business, and the National Council for Accreditation of Teacher Education.